What France achieved

 France contributes to disarmament in several ways :

 - Reduction and adaptation of the French nuclear arsenal in accordance with the principle of strict sufficiency

 - Banning nuclear tests and irreversibly dismantling the nuclear testing sites

 - Ending of the production of fissile material and irreversible dismantlement of the production sites

-- France is resolutely involved for the implementation of the next logical steps of disarmament : CTBT, FMCT, Disarmament verification
+- Commitment to the next logical steps of disarmament : CTBT, FMCT, nuclear disarmament verification

 - Assistance to nuclear disarmament in the nuclear segment of the G7 global partnership